Maximus V of Constantinople: Biography

-He was born Maximos Vaportzis in northern Turkey, at Sinop in Kastamonu Vilayet, on the Black Sea coast.
-He was first educated, under the protection of metropolitan bishop Germanos of Amaseia, at the Theological School of Halki, Istanbul.
+He was born Maximos Vaportzis in the Ottoman Empire, at Sinop in Kastamonu Vilayet, on the Black Sea coast.
+He was first educated, under the protection of metropolitan bishop Germanos Karavaggelis of Amaseia, at the Theological School of Halki, Ottoman Empire.

 In 1918, he was ordained a deacon.
 With this appointment, he also became teacher at the city school of Theira.
 He served as arch-deacon under Metropolitans Gregorios of Chalcedon and Joachim of Ephesus.
 In 1920, he became the archdeacon to the Ecumenical Patriarchate itself.

 In 1946, he became Patriarch of Constantinople.
-He was known for his 'leftist' opinions and ties with the Moscow Patriarchate.
-He resigned in 1948, officially because of poor health; unofficially because western powers did not approve his ties with the Soviet-controlled Patriarch of Moscow.
-He was succeeded by the archbishop of America, Athenagoras, and was given the title of Ephesus.
+He was known for his "leftist opinions" and ties with the Patriarch of Moscow and all Rus'.
+He resigned in 1948, officially because of poor health; unofficially because Western powers did not approve his ties with the Soviet-controlled Patriarch of Moscow.
+He was succeeded by the archbishop of America, Athenagoras I of Constantinople, and was given the title of Ephesus.

-He died in Switzerland on January 1, 1972.
+He died in Fenerbahçe on 1 January 1972.